Cyril-zip/AWS-SAA-C02-Study-Guide/README.md

 Data uploaded into S3 is spread across multiple files and facilities.
 The files uploaded into S3 have an upper-bound of 5TB per file and the number of files that can be uploaded is virtually limitless.
 S3 buckets, which contain all files, are named in a universal namespace so uniqueness is required.
 All successful uploads will return an HTTP 200 response.

 ### S3 Key Details:
+- Amazon S3 delivers strong read-after-write consistency automatically, all Amazon S3 GET, PUT, and LIST operations, as well as operations that change object tags, ACLs, or metadata, are strongly consistent.
+What you write is what you will read, and the results of a LIST will be an accurate reflection of what’s in the bucket.
+Strong read-after-write consistency when you often read and list immediately after writing objects.
 - Objects (regular files or directories) are stored in S3 with a key, value, version ID, and metadata.
 They can also contain torrents and sub resources for access control lists which are basically permissions for the object itself.
 - The data consistency model for S3 ensures immediate read access for new objects after the initial PUT requests.
 These new objects are introduced into AWS for the first time and thus do not need to be updated anywhere so they are available immediately.
 - The data consistency model for S3 also ensures immediate read access for PUTS and DELETES of already existing objects, <a href="https://aws.amazon.com/fr/about-aws/whats-new/2020/12/amazon-s3-now-delivers-strong-read-after-write-consistency-automatically-for-all-applications/">since Decembre 2020</a>.